-Minimalists live alone and don’t have kids - I have a daughter and husband, Joshua Becker has a wife and two young children, Brett has a wife and two dogs.
-You can have a family and be a minimalist.
+Minimalists live alone and don’t have kids – I have a daughter and husband, Joshua Becker has a wife and two young children, Leo Babauta is married with 6 children.

-Minimalism is extreme – It could be as extreme as living out of backpack like Everett Bogue, but you can jump into minimalism anytime, in any situation.
+Minimalism is extreme – It could be as extreme, but you can jump into minimalism anytime, in any situation.

 You have to be born into minimalism – I did not grow up or live most of my adult life with less, in fact, it was with excess.
 Just like I stopped eating meat and became a vegetarian, I have stopped living with too much, and am becoming a minimalist.
 It’s your life, and you can change it, whenever you want to.